Pāṭaligāmiyavaggo

 upasaṅkamitvā Bhagavantaṁ abhivādetvā, ekamantaṁ nisīdi.

-and after going and worshipping the Gracious One, he sat down on one side.
+and after going and worshipping the Fortunate One, he sat down on one side.

 Ekamantaṁ nisinno kho āyasmā Nāgasamālo Bhagavantaṁ etad-avoca:

-While sat on one side venerable Nāgasamāla said this to the Gracious One:
+While sat on one side venerable Nāgasamāla said this to the Fortunate One:

 “Idha mayhaṁ bhante tena panthena gacchantassa,